Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Abstract

 \section{Abstract}

-A linear constrained switching system is a discrete-time linear switched system whose switching sequences are constrained by a deterministic finite automaton.
-As a characterization of the asymptotic stability of a constrained switching system, the constrained joint spectral radius is difficult to compute or approximate.
-Using the semi-tensor product of matrices, we express dynamics of a deterministic finite automaton, an arbitrary switching system and a constrained switching system into their matrix forms, respectively, where the matrix expression of a constrained switching system can be seen as the matrix expression of a lifted arbitrary switching system.
-Inspired by this, we propose a lifting method for the constrained switching system, and prove that the constrained joint/generalized spectral radius of the constrained switching system is equivalent to the joint/generalized spectral radius of the lifted arbitrary switching system.
-Examples are provided to show the advantages of the proposed lifting method.
+This paper studies the constrained switching (linear) system which is a discrete-time switched linear system whose switching sequences are constrained by a deterministic finite automaton.
+The stability of a constrained switching system is characterized by its constrained joint spectral radius that is known to be difficult to compute or approximate.
+Using the semi-tensor product of matrices, the matrix-form expression of a constrained switching system is shown to be equivalent to that of a lifted arbitrary switching system.
+Then the constrained joint/generalized spectral radius of a constrained switching system is proved to be equal to the joint/generalized spectral radius of its lifted arbitrary switching system which can be approximated by off-the-shelf algorithms.